+8. Exposure controls/personal protection

+8.1.
+Control parameters

+Elements TD ID RD

+Iron oxide as Fe 3,5

+Manganese and its inorganic compounds as Mn 0,2 0,05

+Chromium and its compounds as Cr 0,5

+Copper and its inorganic compounds as Cu 0,01

+Nickel as Ni 0,5

+Cobalt and its inorganic compounds as Co 0,02

+Molybdenum as Mo 10 5

+Table 3 Occupational Exposure Limits, NGV, (mg/m3) in Sweden.
+NGV=Nivågränsvärde(One working day exposure)

+TD=Total dust ID= Inhalable dust RD=Respirable dust

-8. Exposure controls/personal protection 8.1.
-Control parameters Elements TD ID RD Manganese and its inorganic compounds as Mn 0,2 0,05 Chromium and its compounds as Cr 0,5 Nickel as Ni 0,5 Cobalt and its inorganic compounds as Co 0,02 Molybdenum as Mo 10 5 Table 2 Occupational Exposure Limits, NGV, (mg/m3) in Sweden.
-NGV = Nivågränsvärde (One working day exposure) TD = Total Dust ID = Inhalable Dust RD = Respirable Dust 8.2.
-Exposure controls 8.2.1.
-Appropriate engineering controls In the processing of all metallic materials, exposure to fume and dust must be kept below any legally imposed limits.
+8.2.
+Exposure controls

+8.2.1.
+Appropriate engineering controls

+In the processing of all metallic materials, exposure to fume and dust must be kept below any legally imposed limits.

 Dust and fume may be generated in use, e.g. by cutting, grinding and welding processes, which may contain materials subject to exposure limits.
 To ensure these limits are not exceeded, adequate general or local ventilation or fume extraction should be provided.

 8.2.2.
-Individual protection measures, such as personal protective equipment In accordance with European and national health and safety regulations, it is necessary to assess the need for personal protection equipment and appropriate approved respiratory protection should be provided for those workers at risk of inhalation.
+Individual protection measures, such as personal protective equipment

+In accordance with European and national health and safety regulations, it is necessary to assess the need for personal protection equipment and appropriate approved respiratory protection should be provided for those workers at risk of inhalation.
 Suitable hand and eye protection should be worn where there is a risk of laceration, flying particles, welding heat radiation or contact with oils during processing.

 The process of welding should only be performed by trained workers with the personal protective equipment in accordance with the laws of each member state relating to safety.

 8.2.3.
-Environmental exposure controls Emissions from ventilation or equipment in the workplace should be controlled in order to assure that environmental legislation is fulfilled.
-9. Physical and chemical properties 9.1.
-Information on basic physical and chemical properties Appearance: Solid; metallic grey.
+Environmental exposure controls

+Emissions from ventilation or equipment in the work place should be controlled in order to assure
-Odor: Odorless

-Water solubility: Insoluble Melting: 1350-1400°C Density: 7.7 g/cm3

-Thermal expansion (mean value 20-100°C): 10-15 x 10-6/°C Thermal conductivity (RT): 10-30 W/m °C, 10-30 W/m K, Magnetic: Martensitic stainless steels are ferro-magnetic.
+that environmental legislation is fulfilled.

+9. Physical and chemical properties

+9.1.
+Information on basic physical and chemical properties

+Appearance: Solid; metallic grey, ranging from dull to bright polished.
+Occasionally supplied with oxidized, blue/black surfaces.
+Odour: Odorless Water solubility: Insoluble Melting: 1300°C-1520°C Density: 7.9 - 8.8 g/cm3 Thermal expansion (mean value 20-100°C): 12-15 x 10 °C Thermal conductivity (RT): 10-22 W/m °C Magnetic: Nickel alloys are ferro-magnetic or non-magnetic depending on the chemical composition of specific grades.

 9.2.
 Other information

+Thermal conductivity at 20°C, 10-22 W/(m K), depending on specific grade.
 Not explosive.

 10. Stability and reactivity

 10.1.
-Reactivity

-Stainless steels are stable and non-reactive under normal ambient atmospheric conditions.
+Reactivity Nickel alloys are stable and non-reactive under normal ambient atmospheric conditions.

 10.2.
 Chemical stability

-Stainless steels are stable and non-reactive under normal ambient atmospheric conditions.
+Nickel alloys are stable and non-reactive under normal ambient atmospheric conditions.

 10.3.
 Possibility of hazardous reactions

 May react in contact with strong acids, releasing gaseous acid decomposition products, e.g. hydrogen, oxides of nitrogen.

 10.4.
 Conditions to avoid

 When heated to very high temperatures fumes may be produced (e.g. by cutting, welding or melting operations).

 10.5.
 Incompatible materials

 May react in contact with strong acids, releasing gaseous acid decomposition products, e.g. hydrogen, oxides of nitrogen.

 10.6.
 Hazardous decomposition products

-See section 10.3, and 10.5.
+See section 10.3. and 10.5.